• Skip to primary navigation

 What are the conditions for obtaining a real estate developer loan in Nigeria?

-The governmental parastatal in charge of this loan is the Mass Housing Scheme (MHS), who is in partnership with the Federal Mortgage Bank of Nigeria.
+The governmental parastatal in charge of this loan is the Mass Housing Scheme (MHS), which is in partnership with the Federal Mortgage Bank of Nigeria.
 Furthermore, the loan works like a double lease system, where the developer obtains lands and titles from the government and provides the necessary infrastructure.
 They then lease sub-lease this property to the ultimate beneficiaries (citizens).

 Eligibility requirement for real estate developer loans in Nigeria